Red007Master/RedMangaCleaner/README.md

 # WIP

-Automatic object detection (currently Alturos.Yolo(4) but reworking to YOLOv5)
+Automatic object detection with YOLOv5.

 Simple way to clean manga text bubbles (and ather stuff based on object detection model) (with UI based on WPF)